USS Willimantic: United States service and decommissioning

 Assigned to the Naval Overseas Transportation Service, Willimantic completed sea trials, then loaded a cargo of 6,400 tons of flour and put to sea on 14 December 1918.
 She transited the Panama Canal and arrived at New York City on 9 January 1919.
 After bunkering, she left New York on 21 January 1919 bound for Gibraltar, where she was to await further orders.

-Still carrying her flour, Willimantic arrived at Gibraltar on 7 February 1919, but remained there only briefly because she immediately received orders to gut underway for Fiume on the coast of the Adriatic Sea.
+Still carrying her flour, Willimantic arrived at Gibraltar on 7 February 1919, but remained there only briefly because she immediately received orders to get underway for Fiume on the coast of the Adriatic Sea.
 She reached Fiume on 18 February 1919 and unloaded her flour, which was used to relieve hunger in Eastern Europe in the aftermath of World War I.

 After almost a month at Fiume, Willimantic left on 12 March 1919 for Gibraltar loaded only with water for ballast.
 From Gibraltar she proceeded to the Azores and then to New York City, where she arrived on 13 April 1919.

 Willimantic was decommissioned at New York on 21 April 1919.
 The Navy transferred her back to the US Shipping Board the same day.
 Once again Willimantic, she remained in the custody of the Shipping Board and its successor, the United States Maritime Commission.